 We used the XLR and 1/4″ outputs to connect to an amp and also to our small PreSonus soundboard going into our interface.
 Additionally, we were able to record some parts while monitoring via the headphone output.

 Verdict: The Headrush Looperboard Advanced Performance Looper is arguably the most powerful and flexible looper available today.
-With plenty of features and looping options that include multiple instruments and vocals, this looper is for those that like to get deep into looping.
-Besides offering ease of use, this unit features a premium 32-bit and 48 kHz sample rate that ensures full dynamics and overall quality of your audio.
+With plenty of features and looping options that include multiple instruments and vocals, this looper is for those who like to get deep into looping.
+Besides offering ease of use, this unit features a premium 32-bit and 48-kHz sample rate that ensures full dynamics and overall quality of your audio.

 An excellent option for those that rely on classic looping but have an itch to experiment every now and then.